 Use of Terminology: Japanese ≠ English

-As obvious as it may be, Japanese is not English and you can't assume that their sounds are the same.
-With that being said, creating an accurate perception of how Japanese actually sounds requires some level of linguistic terminology.
-However, in the course of the next two lessons, no jargon will be used without explicit explanation.
+As obvious as it may be, Japanese is not English.
+You cannot assume that its sounds are the same as those in English.
+Creating an accurate perception of how Japanese sounds requires some terminology.
+However, explanations are always given when new terminology is used.

 Lesson Note: Japanese words will be transcribed in this lesson with the English alphabet.
 This practice is called Rōmaji.
 There is nothing special about English letters when used in Japanese other than what their intended pronunciations are.

-Transcription Note: In this lesson, syllables with a high pitch will be in bold.
+Transcription Note: In this lesson, morae with a high pitch will be in bold.
 If the pitch were to fall directly after the word in question, a ↓ arrow will follow to indicate this.
 What this all means will be explained at the end of the lesson.

 Below you will see how the five vowels of Japanese are roughly pronounced.
 The vowels are pronounced clearly and sharply like the American English approximates provided.
 However, it cannot be stressed enough that these are approximates.